Pinamar: History

 In 1944, the Master Plan was presented to the Province of Buenos Aires, which was approved.
 The differential road network was extended with the paving of the main streets of Pinamar.
 Electrical networks and running water were laid, and simultaneously the first areas were definitively urbanized.
 In 1945, the first lots were sold and construction began on a core of permanent homes and summer homes.
 In that same year, the first golf course, the School, the first aid room, the Church of Our Lady of Peace, the Water and Light Cooperative, the public telephone, the post office and the original pier were inaugurated.

 When the entire railway network in Argentina was nationalised in Argentina in 1948, managers of Ferrocarriles Argentinos thought about using the old freight branches operated by the BAGSR for a passenger service to Pinamar.
 After some studies, works began and in August 1949, the first Constitución – Pinamar service was opened to public.
 The Pinamar station was placed where today stays a park, on Av.
 Constitución e/ Apolo y Av.
 Intemedanos.

 The first services were run by Ganz railcars that had been also used by the Argentine State Railway to run services to Bariloche.
 However, subsecquent services to Pinamar would be run by Drewry vehicles.
 The Constitución – Pinamar service was run for 18 years until December 12, 1967, when the service was definitely closed.
 Tracks were lifted in the 1970s.

 Bunge died in 1961.
 One year later, the Telephone Cooperativa was established.
 On July 1, 1978, the "Pinamar Partido was established through Provincial Law 9,024.
 The Partido (now independent of General Madariaga Partido) integrated the cities of Pinamar, Ostende, Valeria del Mar, and Cariló, among other small towns.

 In 1991 the Governor of Buenos Aires Province, Eduardo Duhalde, expressed his intention to reactivate the Gral.
 Guido – Gral.
 Madariaga service (those tracks had not been removed) also stating that the government was studying to extend the line to Pinamar.
-Services to General Madariaga were reactivated in May 1994, being operated by state-owned Ferrobaires, a company established by the province to operated passenger trains in the territory after Carlos Menem's administration closed all the services in March 1993.
+Services to General Madariaga were reactivated in May 1994, being operated by state-owned Ferrobaires, a company established by the province to operate passenger trains in the territory after Carlos Menem's administration closed all the services in March 1993.

 Between 1994 and 1996 new tracks were added from Gral.
 Madariaga and a new station named "Divisadero de Pinamar".
 The new station was built 1,5 km from the Route 11 (west direction) and more distant than the original Pinamar station closed in 1967 to avoid a level crossing on a highly trafficked route.
 Divisadero de Pinamar was inaugurated on December 7, 1996.